glitch452/eslint-config-spartan/README.md

 ## Philosophy

-For the most part, `eslint-config-spartan` aims to be opinionated in areas that promote good practices and prevent common pitfalls and/or foot-guns. `eslint-config-spartan` tries not to be over opinionated in ares that are not related to preventing errors; however, some of the opinions are also chosen for the sake of consistency, especially when auto-fix rules are available to help maintain the consistency without extra burden for the writer.
+For the most part, `eslint-config-spartan` aims to be opinionated in areas that promote good practices and prevent common pitfalls and/or foot-guns. `eslint-config-spartan` tries not to be over opinionated in areas that are not related to preventing errors; however, some of the opinions are also chosen for the sake of consistency, especially when auto-fix rules are available to help maintain the consistency without extra burden for the writer.